 We overlook the offense, accept the quirks, smile instead of frown at the annoying habit, knowing that the thing that bothers us will probably happen again tomorrow.

-Wrinkles, receding hairlines, stretch marks, and pot bellies we accept into our story.
+Wrinkles, receding hairlines, stretch marks, and pot bellies we accept into the story.

 Walking together through the valleys and the challenges, going places we would rather not go, is a choice we make.